openopus-org/concertino_ios/README.md

 Concertino uses SwiftUI, so you'll need MacOS Catalina and XCode 11 to build it (and iOS 13 to test it on a device).

 *Work in progress!
-It's far from functional.*
+It's pretty much functional, but not fully ready yet.*

 ## Contributing with code
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.